 So how big a baddie is Hela?
 Very bad!
 As we can see the max stresses on the hammer are measured in millions of PSI.
 Also, I would DEFINITELY want more than 6 inches of alloy steel between myself and Thor if I ever upset him.

 SOLIDWORKS Simulation was able to tackle a problem this big, imagine what it can do in the real world.
-If you are interested learning more about what SOLIDWORKS Simulation can do, check out our recent Reduce Product Weight with SOLIDWORKS Simulation Optimization blog post.
+If you are interested learning more about what SOLIDWORKS Simulation can do, check out our recent Reduce Product Weight with SOLIDWORKS Simulation Optimization blog post or our Simulation Video & Resource Library for other related content.

 Also, make sure to check out Thor: Ragnarok, in theaters November 3rd.